hebaek/tesc-art/README.md

 * In the tesc-art directory, run `make install`.
 * Copy the example files and start scripting!

 ## The files you need to worry about

 ### tesc-art.conf
 This contains the file names of your chosen setup and events-files.

-### setup.txt
+### hwsetup.txt
 This file is a mapping between GPIO pins and target names.
-The section headers in this file defines if the pin is an interrupt, an input (not implemented yet) or an output.
+The section headers in this file defines if the pin is an interrupt, an input or an output.

 ### events.txt
 This file is the bread and butter of your application.
 It has two types of lists:
+* variables
 * interrupts
+* schedule
 * chains

+#### variables
+In the variables section, you define variables and how to react to their values.
+A list of comparators is included in the example file.
+If the variable matches the comparator, the event will fire.
+You trigger a reaction with the command `react`.

+#### interrupts
 In the interrupts section, you define events to be fired from interrupts.
 This should probably be to start or stop a chain.

+#### schedule
+In the schedule section, you define events which will trigger at specific dates, days and times.
+The date type contains a date and time.
+It you omit a part of the date or time, it will trigger every time the rest matches.
+The day type contains a weekday and time.
+It you omit a part of the time, it will trigger every time the rest matches.
+A special schedule type `boot` triggers at lauch.

+#### chains
 A chain is a looping list of timed events.
 It contains a delay consisting of a fixed and a random part, a command and a target.
 The target are the ones defined in `setup.txt`, and the command is one of the following:
 ```